 Next episode, with their sugar daddy gone, Russell's concubines are alone against the Zapatera Six.
 You'd expect: Knowing they're basically begging for their game lives, Stephanie and Krista would try to make a little peace with the enraged Zapatera.
 They might even be able to replace the fifth or sixth wheel and have a legitimate crack at overtaking the Ometepe (who already dropped one fringe player through the trapdoor).
 Or, if they can last until the merge, swing over to the Ometepe, and use them to get back at their former tribe and go deep into the game.
 Any way you slice it, a powerful bloc whose votes decide the power center for the rest of the season.
 Instead: Krista confronts the Zapatera Six about the folly of their decision, albeit in a manner far from Up to Eleven.
 Stephanie, of course, does Stephanie things.
 Two up, two down, game, set, match.
 (The only thing that saved them earlier was their challenge win, which the Ometepe used to sink another player on the periphery.)

 And speaking of the Ometepe tribe, they managed to pull this and held an Idiot Ball for the entire season, .
 One tribe gets Russell, and they get Boston Rob.
 Now they've all seen Russell play, and they have also seen Rob play and even knew who he was.
-You'd Expect: That they'd realize that he is Dangerously Genre Savvy and should get him out ASAP because he's got a huge target on his back, has more experience, has the producers on his side, there is nothing saying you can't immediately vote him out (as Russell found out pretty fast).
+You'd Expect: That they'd realize that he's Dangerously Genre Savvy and should get him out ASAP because he's got a huge target on his back, has more experience, has the producers on his side and there is nothing saying you can't immediately vote him out (as Russell found out pretty fast).
 Instead: Only Kristina realizes this while everyone else except Francesca seems to be staring at Rob like he's a savior and then looking at Phillip asking, "Is this guy serious?".
 Kristina then goes on to find the hidden immunity idol within the first three days and immediately intends to use it to get Rob out of the game (which failed).
-They then vote out Kristina and Francesca and let Rob do all the work for him, letting it progress into the solo game when the producers throw one puzzle after another at Rob (the only challenges he gets to compete in, mind you) and are then surprised that Rob seems to be taking someone hated by everyone else (Phillip and Natalie) over them.
+They then vote out Kristina and Francesca and let Rob do all the work for them, letting it progress into the solo game when the producers throw one puzzle after another at Rob (the only challenges he gets to compete in, mind you) and are then surprised that Rob seems to be taking someone hated by everyone else (Phillip and Natalie) over them.
 Unsurprisingly, Rob wins in a landslide (losing only Ralph's vote).

 Later in that season, Jeff Kent tells Carter that they are voting out returning member Johnathan Penner.
 You'd expect: Carter wouldn't accidentally tell Penner they are voting him out.
 Instead: Carter accidentally tells Penner they are voting him out.

-Cagayan: In the first half of Episode 1, David manages to redefine this trope, with his "play the individual half of the game during the tribal half" strategy.
-Let's start from the top: The tribe elected him as leader, then Jeff tells him to select whom he thinks is the weakest link on the tribe by first impressions alone.
+In the first half of Episode 1, David (the president of the Florida Marlins, who's dressed formally) is elected as leader by his tribe.
+Jeff asks him to select whom he thinks is the weakest link on the tribe by first impressions alone.
 You'd Expect: He'd pick someone like Spencer or J'Tia, who by looks alone aren't heavy hitters.
 Instead: He chooses Garrett, the only one on the tribe who could take any of the Brawns tribe, which pisses him off, vowing revenge.
-The Result: When the Brains lose the challenge, Garrett seizes the chance to get David eliminated, and succeeds.
+As a result, when the Brains lose the challenge, Garrett seizes the chance to get David eliminated.
 David is the first person voted out, 4-2.

-Then, Garrett himself gets struck with this.
-The tribe loses the next challenge, and have to vote again, and since J'Tia lost it for them (and she dumped the team's rice into the fire because she believed she was next to go), it's obvious whose currently in his sights.
-But Tasha and Kass are hesitant to do so, since they want to use her for a goat.
+Garrett himself gets struck with this soon after.
+The tribe loses the next challenge and have to vote again, and since J'Tia lost it for them (and she dumped the team's rice into the fire because she believed she was next to go), it's obvious who's currently in his sights.
+Tasha and Kass are hesitant to do so, since they want to use her for a goat.
 You'd Expect: That Garrett just lets things run their course and makes the argument at Tribal Council to boot her.
 Instead: He hosts an impromptu tribe discussion where he blatantly says J'Tia is the one to go and bans strategy talk for the remainder of the afternoon.
-The Result: This only cements Tasha and Kass's concerns, and they blindside him, 3-2, leaving his ally Spencer on the outs.
+This only cements Tasha and Kass's concerns, and they blindside him, 3-2, leaving his ally Spencer on the outs.

-Woo has won the immunity and got to vote out the last castaway between Tony and Kass and he promised Kass he'll vote out Tony.
-You'd Expect: Woo would keep his promise and vote out Tony not only taking out the biggest threat left but also bringing himself to the final 2 with someone who has enemies with pretty much everyone.
-Instead: Woo decides to stay loyal to Tony, his ally from the beginning, and votes out Kass, guess who wins.
+Woo has won the immunity and gets to vote out the last castaway between Tony and Kass.
+He promises Kass that he'll vote out Tony.
+You'd Expect: That Woo would keep his promise and vote out Tony, not only taking out the biggest threat left but also bringing himself to the final 2 with someone who has absolutely no friends on the jury.
+Instead: Woo decides to stay loyal to Tony, his ally from the beginning, and votes out Kass.
+Guess who wins?